wwoods/git-results/README.md

   cleaning up the git repository, so that a tag can be reused.

 * Probably want to commit on the results repo as well... maybe.

-* git-results-build and git-results-run should be added to .gitignore if they're not already
 """